The Language of Dog Training: Behavior Theory and the Four Quadrants of Reinforcement and Punishment

-Still the applications of positive reinforcement and negative inducers are still in practice throughout the world today.
-He explains the concepts of capturing behaviors using these inducements in work that was started prior to the turn of the last century and published for the first time in 1910.
+The applications of positive reinforcement and negative inducers have been a feature of animal training for millennia.
+Most explained the concepts of capturing behaviors using these inducements in work that was started prior to the turn of the last century and published in 1910.

-According to Main Street, a ‘correction’ is waking up the morning after the stock market took a 500 plus point nose dive and you realize that your little nest-egg was just used for a souffle’.
+According to Main Street, a ‘correction’ is waking up the morning after the stock market took a 500 plus point nosedive and you realize that your little nest-egg was just used for a trader’s souffle’.

 According to Princeton’s WORDNET, a correction is defined as: